Skip to content

 CFG = Figgy.GetCurrent();

-• Then, in your player object's Create event, store a reference to the Player config so you can easily access any of its configs throughout the object:
+• Then, in your player object's Create event, store a reference to the Player config so you can easily access its values throughout the object:

 js